 About the Program

-Jointly run by the Columbia Center for Oral History Research, one of the preeminent oral history centers in the world, and INCITE, a lively hub for interdisciplinary research in the humanities and social sciences, OHMA connects students with the intellectual resources of a major research university, and with the intimate society of a small cohort of talented students.
+Jointly run by the Columbia Center for Oral History Research, one of the preeminent oral history centers in the world, and INCITE, a lively hub for transdisciplinary research in the humanities and social sciences, OHMA connects students with both the intellectual resources of a major research university, and the intimate society of a small cohort of talented students.

 Columbia’s oral history program, founded in 1948, is widely acknowledged as the original home of academic oral history in the United States.
 Created in 2008, OHMA brings that deep history of thought and research to bear in a world where storytelling has become a buzzword and every brand has a narrative.

 At the cutting edge of the field, our faculty works across disciplines in training students to conduct ethical, rigorous, nuanced, historically situated research.
 We support them in experimenting and finding new ways to use the methods and theoretical perspectives of oral history into the twenty-first century.

 Check out our Calendar for information on public programming and admissions open houses.

 Subscribe to our newsletter to keep up-to-date with OHMA news and announcements.

 Contact our faculty and staff to discuss oral history projects, coursework, consulting, and careers paths.

 Visit our student projects website to learn more about the work being conducted in OHMA.